cguz/rust/README.md

 * Borrow checker: no more stack dangling pointer stored on your global variable.
 * Easy to use toolchain: you need rustup to build your firmware and... nothing more.

-### Helper Applications
+### Benchmarks

-* cargo-bloat : Find out what takes most of the space in your executable
-* cargo-tree :  Display a tree visualization of a dependency graph
+* Benchmarks of C vs Rust: https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/gcc-rust.html
+* Benchmarks of Rust programms: https://benchmarksgame-team.pages.debian.net/benchmarksgame/measurements/rust.html

-### Resources
+### More Resources

-* https://github.com/rust-embedded/wg : Embedded development with Rust
+* Embedded development with Rust: https://github.com/rust-embedded/wg
-* https://github.com/rust-embedded/awesome-embedded-rust : List of resources related to embedded and low-level programming in the programming language Rust, including a list of useful crates.
+* List of resources related to embedded and low-level programming in the programming language Rust, including a list of useful crates: https://github.com/rust-embedded/awesome-embedded-rust

-* https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/gcc-rust.html : Benchmarks of C vs Rust
-* https://benchmarksgame-team.pages.debian.net/benchmarksgame/measurements/rust.html : Benchmarks of Rust programms
+# Useful Code

+## General

+* formats automatically the code: cargo fmt

+* improve the code: cargo +nightly clippy

+* Generate doc: cargo +nightly doc --no-deps --open --no-deps : by default cargo generate the documentation of all the dependencies --open : one finish open it in the browser

+* Compile with no warnings: alias test='RUSTFLAGS=-Awarnings cargo +nightly test -- --nocapture'
+* Find out what takes most of the space in your executable: cargo-bloat
+* Display a tree visualization of a dependency graph: cargo-tree

+## Continous programming

+* Check the code before do commit:
+  * vim .git/hook/pre-commit

+        cargo fmt
+        exec cargo clippy -- -D warnings

+   * chmod a+x .git/hook/pre-commit

-### Create containing both lib.rs and main.rs
+## Create containing both lib.rs and main.rs

 The easiest way to create a crate which contains a binary and library (such as your curl and libcurl example) is to create a folder src/bin in your project and place your a file that will serve as the entry point to your binary there (must contain a fn main() {}).
 In your example this would be src/bin/curl.rs.